 Tonga Country Report

-Tonga's operational environment is attractive to potential investors, but faces challenges because of the country's size and location.
 The government encourages foreign investment, and has gone to great lengths to improve legislation.
 Some of Tonga's infrastructure is in good condition, including its transportation system.
 However, most businesses use generators to mitigate an unreliable power supply, and about 20% of the country lacks electricity.
 Tonga became a prospective member of the Asian Infrastructure Investment Bank in June 2017, suggesting the possibility of new infrastructure developments in the country.

 There is no known threat of terrorism in Tonga.

 Tonga enjoys good relations with its neighbours, and there is a very low risk of interstate war over the next year.
 On 14 June 2017, Tonga signed the PACER Plus agreement, indicating a continuation of close relations with other Pacific Island nations.

 Rioting causing property damage remains highly unlikely over the next year.
 However, ongoing social grievances against poverty and youth unemployment increase the likelihood of peaceful strikes and protests against the monarchy.
 There is a small risk of peaceful protests over the implementation of progressive policies, as demonstrated by the February 2017 protests against the ratification of the Convention on the Elimination of all Forms of Discrimination against Women (CEDAW).